 Serving Size: 1 muffin

 Amount Per Serving: Calories: 217Total Fat: 8gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 31mgSodium: 289mgCarbohydrates: 32gFiber: 3gSugar: 17gProtein: 6g

 You can use white wheat flour or use whole wheat flour.
 You can also use a mix of whole wheat flour and all-purpose flour if you prefer.

 You can substitute almond butter for the peanut butter to make these peanut-free if needed.

 You can use 2% milk, skim milk, soy milk - whatever you have.

-I use my easy strawberry freezer jam, but you can use a store-bought jelly and make these with your favorite flavor.
+I use my easy strawberry freezer jam, but you can use a store-bought jelly and make these with your favorite flavor of jelly.